 A governmental entity may make application to carry its own risk without insurance provided it furnishes the Court with reasonably detailed information relative to its financial status, including a definite statement of the amount it has specifically appropriated for workers' compensation claims.
-Proof of reinsurance or other information regarding the governmental entity's ability to fund its obligation under the Workers' Compensation Act may be required.
+Proof of reinsurance or other information regarding the governmental entity's ability to fund its obligation under the Workers' Compensation Act (see now Workers' Compensation Code) may be required.

-Failures to comply with any provision of the Workers' Compensation Act or any of these Rules shall be grounds for revocation of the own-risk permit.
+Failures to comply with any provision of the Workers' Compensation Act (see now Workers' Compensation Code) or any of these Rules shall be grounds for revocation of the own-risk permit.